 Who Can File a Wrongful Death Claim?

-If you know a wrongful death has occurred, the next step is to determine if you are an applicable party for filing a claim.
-Not all surviving loved ones will have the legal right to bring a wrongful death claim.
+If you have lost a loved one due to someone’s negligence, the next step is to determine if you are an applicable party for filing a claim.
+Not all surviving loved ones will have the legal right to bring a claim.
 Arizona Revised Statute 12-612 states that a surviving spouse, child, parent, legal guardian or personal representative will have the right to bring a claim.
 If a representative brings the claim, he or she will do so on behalf of the estate.
 A personal representative is someone granted this role by administration or probate.

 Statute of Limitations to File a Claim

 The plaintiff during a wrongful death claim in Arizona must file the cause of action before the state’s deadline to have a valid case.
 The deadline, or statute of limitations, is two years from the date of death.
 You must file within at least two years, or else risk the Maricopa County courts dismissing your case due to a technicality.
-Your deadline could be considerably shorter (180 days) if the party at fault for the wrongful death is a government entity.
+Your deadline could be considerably shorter (180 days) if a government entity is the party at fault for the death.
 A Peoria personal injury attorney can help you through this complicated process and make sure that you don’t miss any deadlines that could jeopardize your claim.

 Damages You Can Recover